 Landscape architect Osamu Shimizu designed and planted the garden in the kare sansui style, which symbolically gathers the world into a small, balanced space.
 The white pebbles may be viewed as the sea, and the larger stones can be understood as mountains and cliffs which bound the sea.
 The mosses suggest lowland plains.
 Other plantings suggest inland forests and fields.
 Beneath a Japanese maple stands a statue of Jizo, a bodhisattva (enlightened being) of compassion known to care for the weak and powerless in society.

 Wa-shin-an is a hidden jewel at the heart of Mount Holyoke's campus.
-During academic year 2013-14 it will be open to the public on Tuesdays, Thursdays, and Fridays from 1:00pm to 5:00pm.
-Classes and other interested groups can make an appointment to visit during additional hours.
+For the academic year 2021-2022, it is open Monday, Wednesday and Friday from 1 to 5 pm when MHC classes are in session.
+Classes and other interested groups can make an appointment to visit during additional hours (email email@example.com).
 Visitors new to the space will be given a tour upon arrival.
-After a tour visitors can use Wa-shin-an as a place for contemplative practices, such as meditation, prayer, sketching, reading poetry, or quiet sitting.
+After a tour, visitors can use Wa-shin-an as a place for contemplative practices, such as meditation, prayer, sketching, reading poetry, or quiet sitting.